Music Production Starter Kit (7 essentials to make any song)

 There are so many options and styles of MIDI controllers.
 But if you’re just starting out, a simple one with just a couple octaves and a drum pad is enough.

-Finally, I use the M-Audio universal sustain pedal.
+I also use the M-Audio universal sustain pedal, which plugs into any MIDI keyboard.

 4. An Audio Interface